When narrowing down the best universal life insurance companies into a top 10 list, it is important to focus on five key areas.

 The second symbol is a roman numeral that designates the financial size of the company, ranging from I, less than 1 million, to XV, greater than 2 billion.
 A.M.
 Best arrives at this rating by examining data such as policyholder reserve funds, other investment or operating contingency funds, and miscellaneous reserves reported as liabilities on the balance sheet.

 Because we’re more concerned for this review with strength verses size, we’ll focus on the first symbol.
 Most life insurance companies have a rating of A- (excellent) or better by A.M.
 Best, so we’ll be pointing to those that meet or exceed this benchmark.
 Note: Companies with a rating of B or less are considered “vulnerable” by A.M.
 Best.

 When it comes to universal life insurance, flexibility is the name of the game.
-This is what really differentiates universal life insurance from its counterpart in the permanent life insurance world of participating dividend paying whole life insurance.

 However, flexibility extends to more than premium payments into areas such as policy design options.
 Some companies are simply more inventive when it comes to the ways that policies can be designed and the riders that are available to support an optimal plan.

 In other words, flexibility is only a part of the policy design equation.
 We also want to know what kinds of coverage options and incentives for consumers are available from a given universal life policy.